 Donating credit card rewards is a great way to give back, and it can do a lot of good.
 Charities may use your miles directly, such as helping recipients go on a special wish trip, or for business purposes.
 Or the charity may receive cash from the credit card company.
 Either way, such charity redemptions mean your points and miles can be put to good use.
 Some credit card issuers even offer a match or bonus on charitable donations, so the donation’s impact goes further.
 That’s a big improvement over having rewards just sitting in your account, or possibly even expiring.

 Alternatively, several programs allow you to use your rewards to cover the cost of your charitable donation.
 It isn’t a direct donation of rewards, but it is a means of using your rewards for charity.

-Check out these examples of credit card company giving programs:
+Check out these examples of credit card company giving programs and their requirements:

 Alaska Airlines LIFT Miles program